 How to deal with a break-up?
-Hey guys, in today’s post I thought I share some tips that helped me through a break-up.
+Hey everyone, I hope you are well.
+In today’s post, I want to share some few tips on how to deal with a break-up.
 Break-up is hard and it can really mess you up if you don’t deal with it.
 I am not an expert on relationships, this is just based on my personal experience and I was hoping to it will help someone going through the same situation.

 How To Deal With A Break-Up?

 Heal – Take Your Time…Just Not too long

 Break-ups are hard to deal with, no matter how long the relationship lasted.
 You must take your time to deal with it.
 It can be a long journey or a short journey, that depends on how long you need to heal.
 We all have different ways of how we deal with the end of a relationship.
 Some people take months, even years to get over it.